-For example, at Level 4 you will explore both micro and macro issues in Sociology through the study of everyday experiences and global issues that are assessed through case study work (looking at inter-agency co-operation in criminal justice organisations), alongside presentations and more traditional essay-based work: this variety ensures your initial skills are developed across multiple areas.
+For example, at Level 4 you will explore both micro and macro issues in Sociology through the study of everyday experiences, alongside global issues that are assessed through creative artefact work (using your own experiences of different social processes in relation to culture), presentations and more traditional essaybased work: this variety ensures your initial skills are developed across multiple areas.
 At Level 5, creative problem-solving is allied with research skills training in both qualitative and quantitative methods, enabling you to both identify your own interests alongside developing competencies with different types of software to support your own research projects.
-This culminates at Level 6, where alongside a diversification of assessments on specialist research-led modules (including poster showcases, mini conferences [dissertation module], policy briefs and white papers) you will produce a long-form piece of research with the option on working on a live brief with a partnership organisation.
+This culminates at Level 6, where alongside a diversification of assessments on specialist research-led modules (including poster showcases, mini conferences [dissertation module], policy briefs and white papers) you will produce a long-form piece of research with the option on working on a live brief with a partnership organisation drawn from our local/regional contacts.
 Ultimately all of our assessments offer authentic engagement between theories and practice, informed by our partnerships and networks in the department and the School of Humanities more broadly.
 Throughout the degree, you will have opportunities for formative feedback to inform your assessed work prior to submission, and you will receive detailed feed-forward support on assessments to help you continuously improve your performance whilst on the programme.

 An essential part of our pedagogy is to combine learning and the development of skills, alongside preparing you for the requirements of the workplace.
-You will have the opportunity for study support including academic writing and research skills to enhance employability and career development in relation to both Sociology and Criminology.
+You will have the opportunity for study support including academic writing and research skills to enhance employability and career development in relation to Sociology.
 As an employable graduate, you will encounter the term 'transferable skills', which employers value as they offer adaptability in many senses in a variety of workplaces.
 Our programme seeks to develop and enhance your skills in team working, problem solving and communication through diverse approaches to teaching, learning and assessment activities, allied with practical opportunities to engage in a range of activities which will support and evidence your achievements as your progress through the degree and into your chosen career.